Canadian Snowbirds are Selling

 Canadians who winter in the United States (“Snowbirds”) are increasingly looking to sell their seasonal properties south of the Border.

-This has been widely reported((most recently, in the Wall Street Journal)) and rightly so: Canadians are the largest cohort of foreign property owners.
+This has been widely reported1 and rightly so: Canadians are the largest cohort of foreign property owners.

 US Real Estate Buyers by Nationality